Why buy virus prone,

 prepared to sometimes read documentation & attempt to

-- Ported packages,
+- Ported packages, tens of

-a wide choice of desktops, (but perhaps not all classes of
+wide choice of desktops, (but perhaps not all classes of

 computer users would benefit from BSD, (neither would BSD